OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Order Book Snapshot for Tritanium in The Forge at 2017-01-01 00:00 UTC](img/ex2_cell2.PNG)

 Buy and sell orders are conveniently sorted in the result.
-We use a filter exract these orders by type \(e.g. buy or sell\) and station ID, then implement a simple spread calculation function to calculate the spread for a set of buys and sells:
+We use a filter extract these orders by type \(e.g. buy or sell\) and station ID, then implement a simple spread calculation function to calculate the spread for a set of buys and sells:

 ![Sort and Compute Spread](img/ex2_cell3.PNG)

-Finally, we're ready to compute spread for all 5-minute snaphots on the target date.
+Finally, we're ready to compute spread for all 5-minute snapshots on the target date.
 We can do this with a simple loop, requesting the next snapshot at each iteration and adding the spread to an array of values which are averaged at the end:

 ![Compute Spreads for All Snapshots and Average](img/ex2_cell4.PNG)

-And with that, you've just computed avereage daily spread.
+And with that, you've just computed average daily spread.

 As in the first example, we now turn to order book data formats for local storage.
 You can find order book files for a given day at the URL: `https://storage.googleapis.com/evekit_md/YYYY/MM/DD`.
 Three files are relevant for order book data: